 The VERITAS File System (VxFS) allocates disk space to files in groups of one or more adjacent blocks called extents.
-VxFS defines an application interface that allows programs to control various aspects of the extent allocation for a given file (see "Extent Information" on page 54).
+VxFS defines an application interface that allows programs to control various aspects of the extent allocation for a given file (see "Extent Information" on page 82).
 The extent allocation policies associated with a file are referred to as extent attributes.

-The VxFS getext and setext commands let you view or manipulate file extent attributes.
-In addition, the vxdump, vxrestore, mv_vxfs, cp_vxfs, and cpio_vxfs commands preserve extent attributes when a file is backed up, moved, copied, or archived.
+The VxFS getext(1M) and setext(1M) commands let you view or manipulate file extent attributes.
+In addition, the vxdump, vxrestore, mv, cp, and cpio commands preserve extent attributes when a file is backed up, moved, copied, or archived.

 - Attribute Specifics

 - Reservation: Preallocating Space to a File

-- ◆ Fixed Extent Size
+- Fixed Extent Size

-- ◆ Other Controls
+- Other Controls

-- ♦ Commands Related to Extent Attributes
+- Commands Related to Extent Attributes

 - Failure to Preserve Extent Attributes